 Organoleptic Properties – How Does It Look and Tastes?

-From an organoleptic perspective, drip coffee and espresso offer unique sensory experiences.
-They are different drinks, and most times drip coffee lovers don’t like espresso, and vice versa.
+From an organoleptic perspective, drip coffee and espresso offer distinct sensory experiences.
+They are fundamentally different beverages, and dedicated drip coffee drinkers often do not prefer espresso, and vice versa.

 Serving size

-Espresso is a small drink, usually served as a double shot, with a volume of approximately two ounces.
-Drip coffee, on the other hand, is a larger cup, typically around five ounces, although North American coffee shops offer it in eight ounce cups and larger sizes.
+Espresso is a concentrated drink, typically served as a double shot with a volume of approximately two ounces (60 ml).
+Drip coffee is a larger beverage, with a standard serving around five ounces (150 ml), though North American coffee shops commonly serve it in eight-ounce (237 ml) cups and larger sizes.

 Color